This article was updated on July 19, 2018.

 The local hire, on the other hand, will likely have a wealth of knowledge pertaining to the local market, but will know little about your organization and the overarching strategy driving your expansion.

 For HR leaders who need to develop staffing strategies on a global level, both sides of the coin will have advantages and challenges.

 Hiring Locally vs. Expat Employee: Cost

-In general, transferring an expat is more expensive and will cost your organization two to three times what the same employee would cost back home, according to the Harvard Business Review.
+In general, transferring an expat is more expensive and will cost your organization two to three times what the same employee would cost back home, according to Harvard Business Review.
 You'll need to pay a higher salary to convince the expat to work abroad, and HR will have to manage time-consuming immigration and tax-related issues.
-You'll need to provide the expat with training in a foreign language and some basic cross-cultural skills.
-You may need to pay for the expat's housing and maybe for some moving costs for the employee and any family.
+You'll need to provide the expat with training in a foreign language and basic cross-cultural skills.
+You may need to pay for the expat's housing and moving costs.
 You may even, depending on the market you're expanding into, be forced to pay personal security/safety costs to protect them.